Professional Fighters League: 2022–present

 In June 2022, PFL fighter and two-time lightweight champion Kayla Harrison was nominated for an ESPY award.
 In July 2022, PFL announced plans for a European league, starting in 2023.
 The regional league will be called PFL Europe.

 In January 2023, the PFL announced a new division, known as Super Fight, with events on pay-per-view, co-founded by major influencer-turned-boxer Jake Paul.
-Paul plans to fight twice for the PFL in 2023 while also taking the title Head of Fighter Advocacy.
+Paul's title is Head of Fighter Advocacy.
 Super Fight participants will earn at least 50 percent of the pay-per-view revenue, significantly higher than the 20 percent earned by fighters in the UFC.

+After ten PFL athletes – including former champions – failed their drug tests during the first half of season 2023, the organization decided to hire USADA to oversee and test their athletes for banned substances, much akin to what their rival UFC has already implemented.

+On August 30, 2023, the promotion announced that it had sold a minority stake for an initial investment of $100 million to SRJ Sports Investments – a branch of Public Investment Fund.
+As part of the agreement, SRJ supported creating PFL MENA (Middle East and North Africa) regional league.
+Following the deal, the previously published PPV super fight series events will be hosted in Saudi Arabia.
+This investment served as Saudi Arabia’s first foray into MMA and will allow the PFL to “encroach into the UFC’s Middle East territory.”

+Acquisition of Bellator MMA

+On November 20, 2023, it was announced that the PFL had acquired its competitor Bellator MMA from Paramount Global, which aimed to make PFL “a global powerhouse and poised to become a co-leader” according to chairman Donn Davis.
+Although the purchase amount was not disclosed, Bellator’s value was previously estimated at $500 million.
+As part of the announcement, Davis confirmed that the Bellator brand would continue as a separate “reimagined” league with its athletes able to compete in PFL events.
+The first crossover card was held in February 2024 in Saudi Arabia, featuring pairings of champions from each promotion in four weight classes and the first female MMA bout held in Saudi Arabia.
+An eight-event Bellator Champions Series was also established, with its inaugural event held on March 22, 2024, and others scheduled in the US, England, and France later in the year.

 Fight format and point system

-The PFL's matches are held inside a 10-sided mixed-martial arts cage known as the SmartCage, and adhere to the unified rules of mixed martial arts, with the exception of the prohibition of elbow strikes.
+The PFL's matches are held inside a 10-sided mixed-martial arts cage known as the SmartCage and adhere to the unified rules of mixed martial arts.
+Contenders for the championship are chosen using a proprietary outcome-based elimination system.

-A fighter who is overweight on the scale at weigh-ins will be deducted one point in the standings in the PFL's season structure and will be ineligible to win any points from that bout.

-The PFL follows a point-based scoring system, consisting of outcome-based elimination, with a proprietary scoring and bonuses for an early win.
-Under the outcome-based scoring system, fighters compete twice during the regular season.
-Four fighters with the most points in their respective divisions advance to the playoffs.
-Fights are three-round bouts, and the winners are awarded three points.
-Bonus points are awarded for knockouts and submission wins.
-If a fighter finishes a bout in the first round, they are awarded three bonus points.
-Second and third-round finishes are awarded two and one points, respectively.
-If a fighter wins in the first round, they are awarded six total points.
-A second-round finish awards them five total points, and a third-round finish awards them four total points.
-The loser of the fight is not awarded any points.
-If a fight ends in a draw, both fighters are awarded a single point.
-For example, if a fighter wins a fight in the first round, the fighter will receive six total points.
-A win by decision doesn't earn bonus points.